 “There’s a way to find out,” I hinted.
 “Start focusing again on helping as many people as you can in as many ways as you can, and see what happens.”

-Karen called me a few weeks ago to let me know she had already made it back into the Top Ten, but that she was no longer focused on either getting there or staying there.
+Karen called me a few weeks later to let me know she had already made it back into the Top Ten for the month, but that she was no longer focused on either getting there or staying there.
 Her focus was, once again, on what got her into the Top Ten in the first place.

 “But what about the economy?”
 I teased.